 The Provincial Government has also created a self-assessment tool for people wanting to see, based on their personal conditions, if they should take extra precautions.
 This can be found at covid19.thrive.health.
 People with symptoms related to COVID-19 are also encouraged to call 811 and to do so before visiting their local medical clinic.

 What You Can Do in a Vancouver Coronavirus World

-There are a number of things you can do to protect yourself and your loved ones from COVID-19.
-They include washing your hands thoroughly, not touching your face, staying 2 metres away from other people, not traveling abroad, heeding health authority advice and staying home if you feel unwell.
+There are a number of things you can do to protect yourself and your loved ones from the coronavirus.
+They include washing your hands thoroughly, not touching your face, staying 2 metres (6 feet) away from other people, not traveling abroad, heeding health authority advice and staying home if you feel unwell.

 There are things you can do to help your community too.
 They include reaching out to friends and neighbours and offering to help with things, like grocery shopping, if needed.
 But don’t buy more than you need at the grocery store and pharmacy!

 Beaches, parks, and Places in Nature are ideal places to hang out at, especially on days with good weather.
-Stanley Park, Queen Elizabeth Park, Kitsilano Beach, Jericho Beach, Locarno Beach and English Bay Beach remain open but their parking lots are closed to deter large gatherings.
+Stanley Park, Queen Elizabeth Park, Kitsilano Beach, Jericho Beach, Locarno Beach and English Bay Beach are all open, as are most parks in other municipalities.